Building drought resilience so our regions can thrive into the future

 Burdekin and Charters Towers

-The Burdekin and Charters Towers region features coastal beaches, a fertile river delta, dry and sandy plains, sandstone ranges, basalt walls, dunes, and conservation areas
+The Burdekin and Charters Towers region features coastal beaches, a fertile river delta, dry and sandy plains, sandstone ranges, basalt walls, dunes, and conservation areas.

 Darling Downs